BasicCode/F1C100-Business-Card/README.md

 ## TODO and Issues
 * LCD doesn't currently work.
-* There seems to be a problem with Linux using the upper 16MB of the flash chip (4-byte addressing mode) and so it's currently only using the first 16MB of the chip.
+* The **sunxi-fel** program is unable to write to the top 16MiB of the flash, and so the rootfs is effectively limited to 16MB.
+However, once the system if flashed it can be resized within Linux.
 * Convert to a UBI image and file system in the future.

 ## Asknowledgments